 What if my child has a toothache?

-Call the office.
+Call our Plano, TX office at Plano Office Phone Number 972-820-2022.
 To comfort your child, rinse the mouth with water.
 Over the counter children’s pain medication, dose according to your child’s weight and age, might ease the symptoms.
-You may apply a cold compress or ice wrapped in a cloth to the face in the area of the pain, buy do not put heat or aspirin on the sore area.
+You may apply a cold compress or ice wrapped in a cloth to the face in the area of the pain, but do not put heat or aspirin on the sore area.